lololem/diamants-collab/DIAMANTS_FRONTEND/Mission_system/README.md

 ---

-**DIAMANTS V3** - Advanced Drone Swarm Intelligence and Autonomous Navigation Technology System *Building the future of collaborative robotics, one swarm at a time.*
+**DIAMANTS** - Advanced Drone Swarm Intelligence and Autonomous Navigation Technology System *Building the future of collaborative robotics, one swarm at a time.*